safernandez666/Kong-API-Manager/README.md

 ### Graylog

-Enter on [http://localhost:9000](http://localhost:9000) with Username: admin and Password: password
+Enter on [http://localhost:9000](http://localhost:9000) with Username: admin and Password: admin

 Create the Data Input on port 1514 to receive the Kong's logs.
 I create a panel, to visualize some data.
 You can create yours.